GSA/automate.fedramp.gov/content/documentation/poam/4-poam-template-to-oscal-mapping.md

 #### Operationally Required (OR)

-To initially identify an OR, add an \"operational-requirement\" FedRAMP Extension property to the risk field and set its value to
-\"investigating\".
-Once evidence is identified to support the OR, change the risk assembly\'s \"operational-requirement\" value to \"pending\" and add an observation with the type field set to
+To initially identify an OR, add an `operational-requirement` FedRAMP Extension property to the risk field and set its value to `investigating`.
+Once evidence is identified to support the OR, change the risk assembly's `operational-requirement` value to `pending` and add an observation with the type field set to `operational-requirement`.
-\"operational-requirement\".
 Typically, the method is set to EXAMINE;
 however, another method may be identified if more appropriate.
 Add an additional related-observation field linking the poam-item to the new observation.

-Once the OR is approved, change the \"operational-requirement\" extension value to \"approved\".
+Once the OR is approved, change the `operational-requirement` extension value to `approved`.

 If a risk adjustment is also required for OR approval (such as FedRAMP requires for High ORs), simply also follow the instructions in the next